Baltimore Rock Opera Society: Chronoshred: The Adventures of Stardust Lazerdong

 In January 2015, BROS premiered Chronoshred: The Adventures of Stardust Lazerdong, an action-packed sci-fi comedy telling the story of a time-traveling rock god and his band of colorful alien characters as they battle an evil mega-corporation and fulfill their destiny to throw the biggest concert of all time (literally).

-Taking inspiration from 80s and 90s Saturday morning cartoons, Chronoshred featured madcap antics, colorful sets, costumes and props, and was told in an episodic format.
+Taking inspiration from 80s and 90s Saturday morning cartoons, Chronoshred featured madcap antics, colorful sets, costumes, and props, and was told in an episodic format.

 Amphion

 Debuting in June 2016, Amphion is the tragic love story of a supernatural songwriter in ancient Constantinople.
 The show was the first of the BROS's 2011 Double Feature to be remounted into a full-length feature production.

 Brides of Tortuga

-Brides of Tortuga, BROS's eighth original rock opera, debuted in October, 2016 at the Chesapeake Bay Performing Arts Center.
+Brides of Tortuga, BROS's eighth original rock opera, debuted in October 2016 at the Chesapeake Bay Performing Arts Center.
 Tortuga is set in 1661 and follows a mutinous group of women who liberate a group of captured women in Calais, France, capture a French navy ship, and escape across the open Atlantic to free more women captured on the island of Tortuga.
-A work of historical fiction, Tortuga is loosely based on the history of the island of Tortuga and uses the fallout of the Fronde as its backdrop.
+A work of historical fiction, Tortuga is loosely based on the history of the island of Tortuga and uses the fallout from the Fronde as its backdrop.